Away

 a hard wood, but wassail bowls could also be made of pottery, silver,

-bowls often had many handles for shared drinking and highly decorated
+bowls often had many handles for shared drinking, as well as highly

 Oliver Cromwell prohibited Christmas and its associated celebrations